 Diabetic foot is related to controlling blood sugar and the duration for which the patient had uncontrolled diabetes.
 So for that, it is considered a long-term complication of diabetes.

 Small and minor wounds in the foot can progress very fast to infected ulcers in diabetic patients; as a result of that inspecting the feet daily and seeking immediate medical care in case of any small wound is of utmost importance to prevent the progression.

 Management of Diabetic Foot:

-Treatment is started with local wound care and antibiotic, for simple cases with close follow-up to prevent the worsening of the wound.
+Treatment is started with local wound care and antibiotics for simple cases with close follow-up to prevent the worsening of the wound.

-If there is any signs of poor arterial circulation then arterial imaging is done; for instance A CT-scan will show the whole arterial tree and will be useful to plan an intervention.
+Blood vessel imaging will be recommended by your doctor if there is a suspicion of poor circulation to your foot.
+For instance, A CT-scan will show the whole arterial tree and will be helpful to plan an intervention.